Tate motives on Witt vector affine flag varieties: Introduction

 This statement is independent of $\ell$ since no category of $\ell$-adic (perverse) sheaves is required for its formulation.
 Furthermore, this equivalence is uniquely determined by its compatibility with (the appropriate version of) the $\ell$-adic equivalence \refeq{intro.equivalence}.
 As mentioned in \refsect{motivation} a similar result was also obtained in \cite{Zhu:Geometric} using a different route, namely an explicit enumeration of algebraic cycles on the Witt vector affine Grassmannian, and working with the category of numerical motives.
 As is explained by the material in the sections below, working with the six functor formalism of motives as in this paper offers more flexibility including, say, handling the derived categories $\DTM(\calB \bsl LG / \calB)$ of doubly Iwahori-equivariant stratified Tate motives on the loop group: the convolution product on this category does not respect the abelian subcategory of equivariant mixed Tate motives, so that working with numerical motives is prohibitive in such a situation.

-\textit{Acknowledgements.} We would like to thank Eugen Hellmann and Thomas Nikolaus for helpful discussions.
+\textit{Acknowledgements.} We thank Eugen Hellmann and Thomas Nikolaus for helpful discussions, and the anonymous referee for many suggestions that improved the quality of the manuscript.
 The authors thank the University of M\"unster, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation; under Germany's Excellence Strategy EXC 2044–390685587, Mathematics Münster: Dynamics–Geometry–Structure) and the Technical University of Darmstadt for financial and logistical support which made this research possible.